The London Studios: History

 When LWT succeeded ATV as the London weekend ITV franchisee in 1968, it rented Associated-Rediffusion's old studios at Wembley (later known as The Fountain Studios) while plans for a new studio complex in central London were drawn up.

 The chosen site stood beside the then new Royal National Theatre on the South Bank of the River Thames.
 It was bought in 1969, and construction work, awarded to Higgs and Hill, began in 1970.
 The centre opened for transmission in 1972, though it was not fully operational until 1974.
 The complex was owned by the pension fund of the National Coal Board and leased by the station.
 It was originally called The South Bank Television Centre (a name that lasted until the early 1990s) and at the time was the most advanced television centre in Europe.

 On 28 January 2013 ITV plc finally bought the freehold of the now renamed London Television Centre for £56 million from what had become Coal Pension Properties.

 On social media, the building is named 'ITV Towers' since the purchase in January 2013.
 The official name of the building is The London Television Centre (with the studio business branded as 'The London Studios'), that being the logo in reception and around the building.

 The site closed in April 2018 for demolition.
 Initially, ITV intended to redevelop the site with three smaller studios, but in October 2018 it announced it would not be returning to the South Bank, and the whole site would be redeveloped into premium housing.

 In November 2019, it was announced that ITV had reached an agreement to sell The London Studios for £145.6 million to Mitsubishi Estate London.
 New plans for the redevelopment of the site into a commercial development were revealed in February 2021.

+Demolition of the site commenced in early 2025.

 The building

 Kent House Tower

-Kent House is a 24-storey tower block, and was home to ITV plc and many production offices including ITV Studios and Shiver Productions.
+Kent House was a 24-storey tower block, which was home to ITV plc and many production offices including ITV Studios and Shiver Productions.
 During the 1990s the block was also home to Carlton Television and GMTV.
 It was seen in the titles of Good Morning Britain and Ant and Dec's Saturday Night Takeaway.
 The tower housed programme production offices, edit suites, dubbing suites, VTR studio booths and graphic booths.

 Main Studio Block

-Sandwiched between Kent House Tower and the River Thames is the main studio block, housing studios 1, 2, 3, 5 and 7, the restaurant, the takeaway bar (prior studio cafe), management offices, edit facilities, make-up and wardrobe.
+Sandwiched between Kent House Tower and the River Thames were the main studio blocks, housing studios 1, 2, 3, 5 and 7, the restaurant, the takeaway bar (prior studio cafe), management offices, edit facilities, make-up and wardrobe.
 It was designed by London-based architecture practice Elsom Pack & Roberts.